The MEETING HOUSE

 Though our partner in creativity, WAM Theatre, often fills the space for meetings and rehearsals, the kitchen and fellowship hall are also available for all sorts of gatherings.
 The church enjoys lunches and dinners there, always up for a good time together.

-Some have familiar names or stations: Serge Koussevitzky, Teddy Wharton, members of the 54th Regiment of the Massachusetts Volunteer Infantry during the Civil War.
+Some have familiar names or stations: Serge Koussevitzky, Teddy Wharton, members of the 54th Regiment of the Massachusetts Volunteer Infantry during the Civil Warm, an article in The Berkshire Eagle of whom can be found here.
 To find others interred here, click on the button below

 Come explore this lovely place.